Amin-MAG/My-Notes/Cryptocurrency.md

 - Puzzle friendliness: to be difficult to bruteforce

 # How to earn BTC
-The computer should find a nonce and hash the whole mem pool and nonce together.
-In case that this hash is lower than difficulty, your block is accepted.
-That's how you show your Prove Of Work (POW).
+The computer should find a nonce and hash the whole mempool and nonce together.
+If this hash is lower than the difficulty target, your block is accepted.
+That is how you show your Proof of Work (PoW).

 # Resources
 - A Comprehensive Introduction: BITCOIN AND CRYPTOCURRENCY TECHNOLOGIES